Codebrahma/cbweb/posts/build-mobile-app-responsive-web-app/2017-02-08-Should-You-Build-A-Mobile-App-or-A-Responsive-Web-Ap.md

 - web app
 ---

-> John walks into a mobile development shop and meets Jane, the sales person.
+> John walks into a mobile development shop and meets Jane, the sales person.<br />
-> John: “I want to build a mobile app”.
+> John: “I want to build a mobile app”.<br />
-> Jane: “Great, which devices do you want your app on?”
+> Jane: “Great, which devices do you want your app on?”<br />
 > John: “Android, iOS and Windows.
-We obviously want to cover the whole market.”
+We obviously want to cover the whole market.”<br />
 > Jane: “Okay, we can do all three.
-Features?”
+Features?”<br />
-> John: “We are looking for an ecommerce app, what do you suggest?”
+> John: “We are looking for an ecommerce app, what do you suggest?”<br />

 Jane pulls out a menu card, much like the ones you see in a restaurant, with features and their costs mentioned next to it.
 “These are the features that come with an ecommerce app, choose what you want – and we’ll build it for you.”